Human capital & Employee Well-Being

 Data Collection

-AWC’s own operation encompasses two business groups: Hospitality, and Retail and Commercial Buildings (covering retail, and wholesale and offices).
+AWC’s own operation encompasses two business groups: Hospitality, and Retail and Commercial Buildings (covering retail, and wholesale and offices), and covering 100% of 2022 revenue.

 With 19 hotels owned by AWC, we manage the hotels under the hotel brand standards: Marriott, Melia, Hilton, Intercontinental Hotel, Banyan Tree and Okura Group.
 Each year, hotels under Marriott, Melia and Hilton brands conducted data collection throughout their value chain (own operation and suppliers) through various methods against the human rights risk register, including self diagnosis, Light stay application and human rights risk mapping from program software such as Verisk Maplecroft to identify potential and actual human rights risks from the hospitality business group.